Hwang Woo-suk: Controversies

 Two major press conferences were held on Korean television networks on December 16, one with Hwang, followed by one with his former colleague, Roh Sung-il.
 Hwang started his press conference by claiming that the technology to make stem cells existed—not an explicit denial that the stem cell lines he used in his paper to Science were fakes.
-He, however, acknowledged the falsifications of research data in the paper, attributing them to unrecoverable "artificial mistakes."
+He, however, acknowledged the falsifications of research data in the paper, attributing them to unrecoverable "artificial mistakes".
 He said that there was a problem with the original lines caused by contamination, and if he were given ten more days he could re-create the stem cell lines.
-He accused Dr. Kim Sun-Jong, a former collaborator, of "switching" some of the stem cell lines.
+He accused Kim Sun-Jong, a former collaborator, of "switching" some of the stem cell lines.

 Despite Hwang's claim, in another press conference held only minutes later, Roh Sung-il rebutted Hwang's accusation, saying Hwang was blackmailing MizMedi and Kim Sun-jong.
 He maintained that at least nine of the eleven stem cell lines were fakes and that Hwang was simply untrustworthy.

 "Roh Sung-il, chairman of the board at Mizmedi Hospital, told KBS television that Hwang had agreed to ask the journal Science to withdraw the paper, published in June to international acclaim.
 Roh was one of the co-authors of the article that detailed how individual stem cell colonies were created for 11 patients through cloning.
 Roh also told MBC television that Hwang had pressured a former scientist at his lab to fake data to make it look like there were 11 stem cell colonies.
 In a separate report, a former researcher told MBC that Hwang ordered him to fabricate photos to make it appear there were 11 separate colonies from only three. [...]
 University of Pittsburgh researcher Gerald Schatten has already asked that Science remove him as the senior author of the report, citing questions about the paper's accuracy.
 Seoul National University announced this week it would conduct an internal probe into Hwang's research."